PCMag: Early transition to square binding

 PC Magazine uses Google Books as the official archive of its 27 years as a print publication.

+PC Magazine is not to be confused with the earlier magazine named Personal Computing (also called Personal Computing – The Magazine), published by Hayden Publishing, which had a publication period spanning from January/February 1977 to approximately 1986.

 Editorial leadership

 Wendy Sheehan Donnell was appointed editor-in-chief of PCMag.com in January 2022.
 Donnell had been deputy editor and joined PCMag.com as a senior editor covering consumer electronics in 2007.

 As of January 2025, Donnell remained as editor-in-chief and John Burek was PC Labs Director and executive editor.
 Alex Colon was executive editor.

 Editorial leadership history

 Prior to Donnell's appointment, Dan Costa was editor-in-chief from August 2011 to December 2021.
 Lance Ulanoff held the position of editor-in-chief from July 2007 to July 2011.
 Jim Louderback was editor-in-chief before Ulanoff, from 2005, and left to become chief executive officer of online media company Revision3.